absmach/supermq/writers/README.md

 # Writers

-Writers provides an implementation of various `message writers`.
+Writers provide an implementation of various `message writers`.
-Message consumers are service that consume normalized (in `SenML` format) Mainflux messages and store them in specific data store.
+Message writers are services that consume normalized (in `SenML` format) Mainflux messages and store them in specific data store.

 For an in-depth explanation of the usage of `writers`, as well as thorough